ericniebler/stl2/review/2010808 Batavia review.md

 WB: order [the iterator traits] aliases consistently.
 [Changed consistently throughout to `iterator_concept` (if present), `iterator_category`, `value_type`, `difference_type`, `pointer`, `reference`.
 Since this is a simple permutation, I put diff markings in the IS text but not in the new text.]

 WB: /1 line break please. [broke]

+DS: Please rename template parameter `Iterator` to `I`.
+TS (offline): Can we rename the template parameter to avoid confusion with the Iterator concept?
+[I've made a note to submit this change as a post-merge editorial issue (I'd rather not bloat the proposal with all the wording necessary for this change).]

+[reverse.iter.requirements]
+CC: "satisfy" -> "meet". [fixed]